On path-cycle decompositions of triangle-free graphs: Concluding remarks

 { Finally, we note that the class of hanging-square graphs can be recognized in polynomial time.
 To see this, let us say that a square in a graph $G$ is \emph{good} if it has either $2$~vertices or $3$~vertices of degree~$2$ in $G$.
 Given a triangle-free graph~$G$ with odd distance at least~$3$, we look for a square and check whether it is good.
 If yes, we look for a maximal bunch, say $B$, that contains it, and keep the information on its joints.
 Then, we delete the edges of $B$ and repeat the process considering the resulting graph, while it is connected.
 If the resulting graph is not connected or if it contains cycles but none of them is a good square, then we can conclude that the original graph is not a hanging-square graph.
 If the resulting graph is a tree, say $T$, then we have to check whether it is a skeleton.
 It is not difficult to see that the latter step can be done in polynomial time, and that if $T$ is a skeleton, then we can find in polynomial time a building sequence $\mathcal{S}=P_0, P_1, \ldots, P_t$ of $T$.
 If $T$ is not a skeleton, then the original graph is not a hanging-square graph.
 If $T$ is a skeleton, we have to check whether all maximal bunches, whose edges were deleted previously, have its joints intersecting properly (according to Definition~\ref{def:h-sss}) the paths $P_i$ of $\mathcal{S}$.}

-{We only sketched the ideas behind a recognition algorithm for the hanging-square graphs, as this algorithmic aspect is not the focus of this paper, but we wanted to discuss its consequence.
-We note that, in view of Theorem~\ref{theo:main}, if a graph in $\mathcal{G}$ is a hanging-square graph, its certificate (the maximal bunches and the building sequence of its skeleton) is in fact a short certificate that it does not have a \hbox{$4$-pc decomposition}.
-That is, deciding whether a graph in $\mathcal{G}$ is \hbox{$4$-pc decomposable} is a problem in $\coNP$.
-Since it is a problem in $\NP$, it belongs to $\NP\cap\coNP$.}
+{We only sketched the ideas behind a polynomial-time recognition algorithm for the hanging-square graphs, as this algorithmic aspect is not the focus of this paper, but we wanted to discuss its consequence.
+We note that, in view of Theorem~\ref{theo:main}, the problem of deciding whether a graph in $\mathcal{G}$ admits a \hbox{$4$-pc} decomposition can be solved in polynomial time (the certificate that it belongs to the class $\coNP$ being precisely the certificate that it is a hanging-square graph).}